mathiasertl/django-ca/docs/source/changelog/TBR_2.6.0.rst

 OCSP and CRLs
 *************

-* CRLs are now only regenerated if they expire within a renewal timeframe, similar to OCSP keys.
+* CRLs are now only regenerated if they expire within a renewal interval, similar to OCSP keys.
 This enables running the task to generate CRLs much more frequently and only re-generating CRLs when required.
+* Celery tasks and management commands now accept key backend options when acting on a single CA and an `exclude` parameter to exclude CAs.
+This allows you to exclude CAs that require special key backend options (e.g. a password) from the default periodic task, and adding an additional, dedicated periodic task with key backend options for that CA.

 ********
 REST API